rsdoiel/antenna/archives/2025/planet_2025.29.md

 ---

-## US prosecutors want to speak to Ghislaine Maxwell
+## US prosecutors expect to interview Ghislaine Maxwell soon

 date: 2025-07-21, from: RTÉ News

-The Justice Department has asked Jeffrey Epstein associate Ghislaine Maxwell if she would be willing to speak with US prosecutors.
+The US Justice Department has asked lawyers for Jeffrey Epstein associate Ghislaine Maxwell if she would be willing to speak with prosecutors, while Deputy Attorney General Todd Blanche said that he expects to meet with her in the coming days.

 <br>